gw12s/Branch-test/README.md

 ## Part II: Reviewing a Pull Request

-* In this section, we will review the pull request from Part I and merge it into master. **A different project member should complete this section while others observe**.

-* Clone the repo to your computer if you haven't already done so and use the cd command to get into it.

-* First, you will want to test the changes introduced by the `add-new-python-script` branch locally.
+* First, you will want to test the changes introduced by the `new-branch` branch locally (on your computer).
 To examine the new branch on your local machine, run the following commands in your terminal:

-  `git fetch --all`
+    * here you are pulling the code in from "new-branch" to run it on your computer to make sure it works properly before merging with the `master` branch
+    * "fetch --all" pulls all of the code from the remote repo (GitHub) to your local repo (your computer) `git fetch --all`

-  `git checkout add-new-python-script`
+  `git checkout new-branch`

-* This code should bring the copy of the `add-new-python-script` branch that's on GitHub onto your computer.
+* This code should bring the copy of the `new-branch` branch that's on GitHub onto your computer.

-  * Make sure this worked by verifying that there's an `data_collection.py` file in your local repo.

   * Normally you'd run the code here to make sure everything works properly.